 Posts By Kelley Edwards

-Why do you feel it is important to get involved?
+Why is it important to be involved?

-What do you hope to contribute or accomplish?
+What do you hope to accomplish?

 If Ben & Jerry’s named an ice cream after you, what would it be called?

 Come join us in raising money for 2 Clinton families!

 High school and adult teams of 10 players can register using forms found here.
 Waiver forms (required to be signed by all players) can be found here.

 On December 4, 2017 Clinton Public Schools, the Clinton Police Department, and Partners in Community presented on Substance Use Trends and Prevention at the Morgan School.